smreed/kubecon-2015/slides/slides.md

 Early Kubernetes adopter:

 * v0.5 in GCE ~Nov 2014
+* One of the first production workloads
 * 12 commits, ~143 lines survive today
 * [#3965](https://github.com/kubernetes/kubernetes/issues/3965) "GCE PD Data Loss"
-* One of the first production workloads
+* I have nothing to sell you today :)

 Note:
 features are but one way to be a contributor to open source